atek-cloud/atek.cloud/blog/2021-09-9-hello-world.md

 Atek uses [Hypercore Protocol](https://hypercore-protocol.org) as its main networking and data layer, but is designed to flexibly add services so that other technologies ([IPFS](https://ipfs.io), [SSB](https://scuttlebutt.nz), [Ethereum](https://ethereum.org/), etc) can be added.

+We're aiming for Raspberry Pis as a target device, but Atek can run on most laptops or desktops.

 ## Developer preview

 Atek is available as a developer preview.
 I'm following the "release early and often" philosophy so that other developers can get involved.
 Links: